quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A003---Generative-Deep-Learning_-Teaching-Machines-To-Paint-Write-Compose-and-Play-OReilly-Media-2023David-Foster--/2gdlt_part11_Exploring_the_L.md

 :p
 ??x
 This stochasticity helps in generating more diverse and realistic images.
-By sampling from the posterior \( q(z|x) \), we can explore different regions of the latent space, leading to a richer set of generated outputs.
+By sampling from the posterior $q(z|x)$, we can explore different regions of the latent space, leading to a richer set of generated outputs.

 ```python
 import tensorflow as tf